utopia-rise/godot-kotlin-jvm/docs/src/doc/supported-platforms.md

-While Kotlin Native and Godot supports a wide range of platforms, this binding for the moment only supports the following:
+While Kotlin and Godot supports a wide range of platforms, this module for the moment only supports the following:

 - Windows X64
 - Linux X64